joseterrera/tic-tac-toe-typescript-react/README.md

 ### Mechanics

 ####tic-tac-toe.functions
 This is where we started building the functionality of the game, creating types, and pseudo coding the functions that our app would need.
 This file uses soultrain the most.
-Probably the most used function is the pipeline helper function, which behaves as the proposed pipe operator in JS: https://github.com/tc39/proposal-pipeline-operator.
+Probably the most used function is the pipeline helper function, which behaves as the proposed [pipeline operator in JS](https://github.com/tc39/proposal-pipeline-operator).
 WHen using the pipeline operator, the output of a function becomes the input of a new one, something similar to the pipe operator in unix.
 Typescript is a superset of javascript.
 It can progressively be added to a project.
 By default, every type in javaScript (objects, arrays, strings) has an 'any' type.
 When you indicate types, you are expressing to your function that it takes a specific type of parameter, and that it returns a specific type.
 This practice prevents runtime errors, since it immediately hightlights the text when something is missing.
 It also aids in documentation, as it helps other developers visualize better how a function works and what it will return.

 Here is an example of one of the functions in this project using typescript: